Council will use cash reserves to tackle £275k sex discrimination claim

 The council say the reserves funding will cover extra costs incurred to support the “anticipated conclusion” of the case, which started from a grievance report in September 2014.

-Since then the claimant lodged her two claims, both of which were initially dismissed but later taken to employment tribunal after a successful appeal.
+Since then the claimant lodged her two claims, both of which were initially dismissed but later taken to employment tribunal.

 A report reveals that the council has already allocated £155,410 to cover additional legal and human resources costs for 2017/18 and 2018/19.